nathanielrb/mu-skos-hierarchy/readme.md

 Returns all Skos concept schemes in the database.

-Optional parameters: `format` ("json-api" or "json-ld", defaults to "json-api")
+Optional parameter: `format` ("json-api" or "json-ld", defaults to "json-api")

 ### GET /schemes/:scheme-id